War on Poverty: Results and aftermath

-Some economists have claimed that the war on poverty did not result in a substantial reduction in poverty rates.
+Some economists have claimed that the War on Poverty did not result in a substantial reduction in poverty rates.
 Other critics have further claimed that Johnson's programs made poor people too dependent on the government.
 Other scholars have disputed these criticisms.
-The effectiveness of the war on poverty was limited by American involvement in the Vietnam War, which consumed the country's economic resources.
+The effectiveness of the War on Poverty was limited by American involvement in the Vietnam War, which consumed the country's economic resources.

-In the decade following the 1964 introduction of the war on poverty, poverty rates in the U.S. dropped to their lowest level since comprehensive records began in 1958: from 17.3% in the year the Economic Opportunity Act was implemented to 11.1% in 1973.
+In the decade following the 1964 introduction of the War on Poverty, poverty rates in the U.S. dropped to their lowest level since comprehensive records began in 1958: from 17.3% in the year the Economic Opportunity Act was implemented to 11.1% in 1973.
 They have remained between 11 and 15.2% ever since.
-It is important to note, however, that the steep decline in poverty rates began in 1959, 5 years before the introduction of the war on poverty (see figure 4 below).
+The steep decline in poverty rates began in 1959, 5 years before the introduction of the War on Poverty (see figure 4 below).

 A 2019 National Bureau of Economic Research paper found that according to Johnson's standard of poverty, the poverty rate declined from 19.5 percent in 1963 to 2.3 percent in 2017.

-The 'absolute poverty line' is the threshold below which families or individuals are considered to be lacking the resources to meet the basic needs for healthy living—namely, having insufficient income to provide the food, shelter and clothing needed to preserve health.
+The "absolute poverty line" is the threshold below which families or individuals are considered to be lacking the resources to meet the basic needs for healthy living—namely, having insufficient income to provide the food, shelter and clothing needed to preserve health.
 Poverty among Americans between ages 18–64 has fallen only marginally since 1966, from 10.5% then to 10.1% today.
 Poverty has significantly fallen among Americans under 18 years old from 23% in 1964 down to less than 17%, although it has risen again to 20% in 2009.
 The most dramatic decrease in poverty was among Americans over 65, which fell from 28.5% in 1966 to 10.1% today.

 In 2004, more than 35.9 million, or 12% of Americans including 12.1 million children, were considered to be living in poverty with an average growth of almost 1 million per year.
 According to the Cato Institute, a libertarian think tank, since the Johnson Administration, almost $15 trillion has been spent on welfare, with poverty rates being about the same as during the Johnson Administration.
 A 2013 study published by Columbia University asserts that without the social safety net, the poverty rate would have been 29% for 2012, instead of 16%.
 According to OECD data from 2012, the poverty rate before taxes and transfers was 28.3%, while the poverty rate after taxes and transfers fell to 17.4%.

 Nixon attacked Job Corps as an ineffective and wasteful program during his 1968 presidential campaign and sought to substantially cut back the program upon taking office in 1969.
 The OEO was dismantled by President Reagan in 1981, though many of the agency's programs were transferred to other government agencies.